harivilasp/CropSense/README.md

-# Kisan Mitra 🌾
+# CropSense 🌾

 **Empowering Farmers with AI-driven Agriculture Solutions**

-Kisan Mitra is a comprehensive web-based platform designed to assist farmers with precision agriculture tools.
+CropSense is a comprehensive web-based platform designed to assist farmers with precision agriculture tools.
 It combines machine learning models for yield prediction, disease detection, and market intelligence, integrated into a user-friendly web and mobile interface.

 ---